pbeukema/wakemodel_llmassist/readme.md

 python traineval.py --data-dir /path/to/dataset
 ```

-Replace `/path/to/dataset` with the actual path to your dataset.
-The data used to train the model can be downloaded from [Zenodo](https://zenodo.org/records/7947694).
-The paper (Del Prete et. al.) referenced in the article can be found [here](https://www.semanticscholar.org/paper/Keypoints-Method-for-Recognition-of-Ship-Wake-in-by-Prete-Graziano/a38d19b5ebaa2441e1bef2af0ecf24332bd6ca5b).
+Replace `/path/to/dataset` with the actual path to your dataset (e.g. ./ShipWakes/).
+The data used to train the model can be downloaded from [zenodo](https://zenodo.org/records/7947694): Roberto Del Prete.
+(2023).
+Keypoints Method for Recognition of Ship Wake Components in Sentinel-2 Images by Deep Learning [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.7947694.
+The research paper can be found [here](https://www.semanticscholar.org/paper/Keypoints-Method-for-Recognition-of-Ship-Wake-in-by-Prete-Graziano/a38d19b5ebaa2441e1bef2af0ecf24332bd6ca5b).

 ### Inference